winitzki/scall/tutorial/programming_dhall.md

 ```

 To create values of type `LExp`, we define type-safe constructor functions corresponding to each of the constructors in the Haskell code.
-The code for those constructors is quite repetitive, so let us only show the two integer constructors here:
+The code for those constructors is quite repetitive, so let us only show two of them:

 ```dhall
 let LInt : Integer → LExp Integer